apriltuesday/eva-opentargets/docs/generate-evidence-strings.md

 If everything has been done correctly, hash sums will be the same.
 Note that the FTP may take a few minutes to update after you make changes on the cluster.

-## Review checklists

-### Review checklist
+## Review checklist
-* (See general review checklist at the bottom of the page)
+* General
+  + All relevant logs are present and contain no unexpected warnings or errors
+  + All intermediate and output files
+    - Are present
+    - In the correct format without obvious errors (compare with the previous OT batch)
+    - Line/record count is the same or more compared to the previous OT batch
+    - Files are terminated correctly (not ending abruptly after an incomplete record)
+* Step 2 “Set up directories and download the data”
-* Working directory exists and its structure is as described in step 1.1
+  + Working directory exists and its structure is as described in the instructions for the step
+* Step 3 “Manual steps & checks before running the pipeline”
-* ClinVar schema version is either unchanged, *or* schema is changed and the PR for the changes has been submitted
+  + ClinVar schema version is either unchanged, *or* schema is changed and the PR for the changes has been submitted
-  + If the PR is submitted, check that there are no breaking changes in the schema version
+    - If the PR is submitted, check that there are no breaking changes in the schema version
-  + If the PR is submitted, tests must be updated as well
+    - If the PR is submitted, tests must be updated as well
+  + References to the Open Targets schema version are updated throughout the code and in the test files
+* Step 4 “Process data”
+  + Functional consequences
-* There shouldn't be any warnings such as “Error on last attempt, skipping” in the logs.
+    - There shouldn't be any warnings such as “Error on last attempt, skipping” in the logs.
 This might mean that one of the servers was down during processing, and potentially not all information has been gathered.
-* Functional consequences
-  + The final file with the genes & consequences contains both “normal variants”, and a few dozen repeat variants, including `short_tandem_repeat_expansion` and `trinucleotide_repeat_expansion` ones.
+    - The final file with the genes & consequences contains both “normal variants”, and a few dozen repeat variants, including `short_tandem_repeat_expansion` and `trinucleotide_repeat_expansion` ones.
-  + The `${BATCH_ROOT}/logs/consequence_repeat_expansion.err` log will record all repeat expansion variants which could not be parsed using any of the regular expressions.
+    - The `${BATCH_ROOT}/logs/consequence_repeat_expansion.err` log will record all repeat expansion variants which could not be parsed using any of the regular expressions.
 Verify that there are no new such variants compared to the previous batch.

-### Review checklist
-* (See general review checklist at the bottom of the page)
+  + Evidence stringts
-* Version of JSON schema is the same as specified in the Open Targets e-mail
+    - Version of JSON schema is the same as specified in the Open Targets e-mail
-* All traits mentioned in the [spreadsheet](https://docs.google.com/spreadsheets/d/1m4ld3y3Pfust5JSOJOX9ZmImRCKRGi-fGYj_dExoGj8/edit) are mapped to the correct ontology terms in `${BATCH_ROOT}/trait_mapping/trait_names_to_ontology_mappings.tsv`.
+    - All traits mentioned in the [spreadsheet](https://docs.google.com/spreadsheets/d/1m4ld3y3Pfust5JSOJOX9ZmImRCKRGi-fGYj_dExoGj8/edit) are mapped to the correct ontology terms in `${BATCH_ROOT_BASE}/manual_curation/latest_mappings.tsv`.
+* Step 5 “Manual follow-up actions”
-* The summary metrics
+  + The summary metrics
-  + Are present in the [spreadsheet](https://docs.google.com/spreadsheets/d/1g_4tHNWP4VIikH7Jb0ui5aNr0PiFgvscZYOe69g191k/)
+    - Are present in the [spreadsheet](https://docs.google.com/spreadsheets/d/1g_4tHNWP4VIikH7Jb0ui5aNr0PiFgvscZYOe69g191k/)
-  + Are calculated correctly (re-calculate using the commands in the spreadsheet as required)
+    - Are calculated correctly (re-calculate using the commands in the spreadsheet as required)
-  + Are not worse than for the previous release
+    - Are not worse than for the previous release
-* Generated evidence strings validate against the schema
+  + Generated evidence strings validate against the schema
-  + Have actually been submitted to the Open Targets cloud storage
+    - Have actually been submitted to the Open Targets cloud storage
-  + The file is the same as on the cluster (check md5)
+    - The file is the same as on the cluster (check md5)
-  + (After review) E-mail has been sent to Open Targets, with eva-dev in copy
+    - (After review) E-mail has been sent to Open Targets, with eva-dev in copy
-* ZOOMA feedback
+  + ZOOMA feedback (the FTP path is http://ftp.ebi.ac.uk/pub/databases/eva/ClinVar/latest; to see where files are located on the cluster, see variable `BATCH_ROOT_BASE` on [this page](https://github.com/EBIvariation/configuration/blob/master/open-targets-configuration.md))
-  + The changes have been propagated to the FTP, and the files available over FTP are the same as on the cluster
+    - The changes have been propagated to the FTP, and the files available over FTP are the same as on the cluster
-    - The FTP path is http://ftp.ebi.ac.uk/pub/databases/eva/ClinVar/latest
-    - To see where files are located on the cluster, see variable `BATCH_ROOT_BASE` on [this page](https://github.com/EBIvariation/configuration/blob/master/open-targets-configuration.md)
-  + The files in the `YYYY/MM/DD` and in the `latest` folders are identical (using either symlinks or copied)
+    - The files in the `YYYY/MM/DD` and in the `latest` folders are identical (using either symlinks or copied)

-### General review checklist for all steps
-* All relevant logs are present and contain no unexpected warnings or errors
-* All intermediate and output files
-  + Are present
-  + In the correct format without obvious errors (compare with the previous OT batch)
-  + Line/record count is the same or more compared to the previous OT batch
-  + Files are terminated correctly (not ending abruptly after an incomplete record)